 Peter Smith joined JP Morgan's London Credit Department in 1970, becoming Head in 1974 and Assistant Head of EMEA Credit in 1978.
 Peter has been Global Head of Physical Precious Metals including Clearing and Vaulting Services, since 2000.
 In late 1979, he established and headed the Precious Metals mid and back office in London.

 Externally, Peter has been involved with the London Bullion Market Association, since the inauguration of the Physical Committee in 1987 and Chairman of the Physical Committee since 1992.

-Peter is also Chairman of the London Platinum and Palladium Market since 2010.
+Peter was also previously the Chairman of the London Platinum and Palladium Market between 2010 and 2015.